JanaranjaniPalaniswamy/TrafficSignRecognition/README.md

 The model is designed using Spatial Transformer Network with a modified version of IDSIA networks and trained with heavily augmented data.
 The models reaches about 99.3% test set accuracy

+I made a study on the existing architecture with and without STN model.
+Visualized the activation layer of CNN and used confusion matrix to assess the model performance.

-My attempt to tackle this problem can be read in [report](https://medium.com/@wolfapple/traffic-sign-recognition-2b0c3835e104).
+My attempt to tackle this problem can be read in [report](https://github.com/JanaranjaniPalaniswamy/TrafficSignRecognition/blob/main/Experiment_Results.pptx)

 ## Configure and Manage Your Environment with Anaconda